 Benefits of using Instagram

-It’s impossible to make your daughter avoid using Instagram altogether.
+It’s impossible to make your child avoid using Instagram altogether.
 Most teens have smartphones and communicate with their friends more often through social media than over text.

-We don’t believe technology use should be restricted, but we encourage girls to learn how to use social media to empower themselves rather than to self-destruct.
+We don’t believe technology use should be restricted, but we encourage girls and assigned female at birth to learn how to use social media to empower themselves rather than to self-destruct.

 - Helps teens stay in touch with friends